balpha/scribus-patches-16/README.md

 If you use both color management and image effects, this patch is a **major change**, and it's not hidden behind a setting -- all your files will suddenly behave differently.
 So make very sure you want to apply it.

+### Progress bar for image recalc during document load

+This is a very small patch.
+When opening a document that uses color management, Scribus will load every image twice.
+[Here's the corresponding bug report](http://bugs.scribus.net/view.php?id=9826).
+This patch does *not* fix this (it would be a pretty big change, given how image loading works behind the scenes).
+All this patch does is making this issue a bit more bearable, especially for documents with lots of images, by reflecting it in the progress indicator the status bar.
+That means the bar will fill up to 100% *twice* when loading a (color-managed) document.
+But at least there's no minute-long pause during which you have no idea what's happening.

 ### Keep scale and position when replacing images

 When an image frame already contains a picture and you load a new one, Scribus resets the image's scaling and position.
 This patch changes this behavior in the following way: If the image frame is set to manual scaling (not fit-to-frame), then instead of resetting, the scale and position are adjusted by the ratios of the old image's width/height and the new image's width/height.